Crail Ranch Homestead Museum

 When Chet Huntley and his group came to the area in the late 1960s, the Crail Ranch buildings and property were among the first that they purchased for their planned Big Sky Resort.

 Today the Crail Ranch is preserved as a homestead museum, offering guided tours on Saturdays and Sundays from 12 – 3PM during July, August and September.
 The Crail Ranch grounds are open during daylight hours for walking tours, picnicking or connecting onto our trail system via the Crail Ranch Trail.

-The self-guided walking tour experience at the ranch will be enhanced this summer with the installation of a final interpretive sign.
+The self-guided walking tour experience at the ranch was enhanced this summer with the installation of a final interpretive sign.
 Completion of this project helped us meet a key goal; accommodating visitors and residents during times when guided-tours are not offered.
 The Historic Crail Ranch now provides user friendly access to historic information in a park-like setting every day of the week – perfect for picnicking during the summer months.

 Location – Crail Ranch is located in the Meadow Village at Big Sky, Montana.
 From Route 191, proceed west on the Spur Road 1.9 miles to the Meadow Village Center (Right onto Little Coyote Road), go past Chapel and ponds to the first left-hand road, or Spotted Elk.
 The ranch is to the left on Spotted Elk.